johannsdg/johannsdg.github.io/docs/offline_docs.md

 As such, they can be cloned and taken with you in situations where you may not have internet access.
 Note: This requires python and the mkdocs python library to function.

-To host the documenation loaclly:
+To host the documentation locally:

 * Clone the [johannsdg repo](https://github.com/johannsdg/johannsdg.github.io.git) and move to that directory
 ``` sh